For an optimal view of our website, please rotate your tablet horizontally.

 The collection of baron Franchetti, which includes furniture, paintings, medals, tapestries, bronzes and sculptures from the 11th to the 18th century, was enlarged with the annexation of Renaissance’s works coming from suppressed or demolished religious buildings and collections coming from the Gallerie dell’Accademia and the Archaeological Museum.

-(Summary by Universes in Universe from different sources)
+(Summarized by Universes in Universe from different sources.)